Runtime Stealthy Perception Attacks against DNN-based Adaptive Cruise Control Systems: Introduction

 Notably, previous work ignored the presence of safety interventions in the ADAS control loop.
 Although some attack works have considered AEB or FCW, they either do not apply to ACC \cite{sato2021dirty} or directly change the state estimations \cite{ma2021sequential}.
 Some recent works \cite{zhou2022strategic, jha2020ml} have used the system context to determine the optimum time for attack injection.
 However, they did not directly compute the perturbations for the DL perception module to affect relative speed and distance and could be easily detected by existing safety mechanisms or anomaly detection methods \cite{zhou2023hybrid, Choi2020software}.

-To fill these gaps, in this paper, we focus on runtime stealthy attacks against DNN-based ACC systems that inject minimal image perturbations into the DNN input with the goal of causing the ACC controller to issue unsafe acceleration commands that cannot be mitigated by the human driver or existing safety mechanisms and lead to safety hazards, such as forward collision.
-The attacks are implemented as malware or malicious updates that are designed through offline analysis of the open-source code and data of a target ADAS and are integrated with the ADAS software through one-time access to a target vehicle or fleet of vehicles at the same time.
-We assume that the baseline ACC, ADAS software, and the existing safety mechanisms are trusted.
+To fill these gaps, in this paper, we focus on runtime stealthy attacks against DNN-based ACC systems that inject minimal image perturbations into the DNN input with the goal of causing ACC controller to issue unsafe acceleration commands that cannot be mitigated by the human driver or existing safety mechanisms and lead to safety hazards, such as forward collision.
+We assume baseline ACC, ADAS software, and existing safety mechanisms are trusted.

 Designing \textit{stealthy safety-critical attacks} in the \textit{human-in-the-loop ADAS} is a challenging task as the attackers need to explore the extensive attack parameter space to devise a strategy for effectively manipulating the DNN inputs and causing unsafe driving behavior while considering the dynamic changes of the environment at runtime, real-time constraints, and safety interventions.
 We propose a \textit{context-aware} attack strategy {and \textit{optimization} method} together with a \textit{safety intervention} simulator to explore key questions on how the \textit{timing} and \textit{value} of perturbations affect the success of attacks in (1) causing safety hazards and (2) evading human driver or safety mechanism detection and intervention.
 To the best of our knowledge, this is the first evaluation of the security of DNN-based production ACC systems under \textit{runtime strategic attacks} using a \textit{combined knowledge-and-data-driven} approach by taking into account \textit{human drivers} and \textit{realistic safety mechanisms}.
 This study provides insights into the vulnerabilities and risks associated with DNN-based ACC systems and the role of human operators and safety mechanisms in preventing attacks.